Salies/nihilanth-ghost-theme/README.md

   </div>
 ```

-If you are familiar with HTML and CSS, editing this will be child's play.
+If you are familiar with HTML and CSS, editing this will be childs play.
 If you're not, here are some instructions:

-**2.** You can change the size of the firts two boxes by editing the `width:240px;height:200px;` part.
+**2.** You can change the size of the first two boxes by editing the `width:240px;height:200px;` part.
 It's pretty obvious that `width` stands for the width of the box, and height...
 I think you can figure this one out.
 But *I do NOT recommend* changing their widths, since they were chosen to have the best look on both 1080p and 768p resolutions, but you can set them up to 290px.

 **3.** You can change the boxes' content by writing whatever you want on the space between `<div class="box-side" style="width:240px;height:200px;">` and `</div>`.
 Remember that you will need to edit things like text and image centering by yourself.
-Also remember to always respect the box size that you've defined.
+You should also remember to always respect the box sizes that you've defined.

 **4.** For the "Contact Me" section, the customization process is a lot easier.
 Just look for `<h3>CONTACT ME</h3>` (on `index.hbs` and `post.hbs`) and change whatever you want there.
 You can change "CONTACT ME" to whatever title you want and and the links to whatever you want too - just change the link on `href="{{@blog.url}}` to `href="your_link_here"` and Link 1, 2 3... to the text you want these links to have.